Peke

 The Dodo dance rhythm!

-Peke is a percussive instrument made from bottle tops that are flattened or in a saucer shape.
+Peke is a percussive instrument made from bottle caps that are flattened or in a saucer shape.
 They are arranged together through a single hole in the middle using a wire.
-The process of burning the bottle tops is required to achieve the distinct sound of peke
+The process of burning the bottle tops is required to achieve the distinct sound of peke.

 These instruments are used to accompany voices for Dodo musicians and Dodo dance amongst the Lüō community.